apptainer/singularity-userdocs/fakeroot.rst

 Filesystem
 ==========

-A **"fake root"** user can't access or modify files and directories for which he doesn't have already access or rights on the host filesystem, so a **"fake root"** user won't be able to access root-only host files like ``/etc/shadow`` or the host ``/root`` directory.
+A **"fake root"** user can't access or modify files and directories for which they don't already have access or rights on the host filesystem, so a **"fake root"** user won't be able to access root-only host files like ``/etc/shadow`` or the host ``/root`` directory.

 Additionally, all files or directories created by the **"fake root"** user are owned by